adamryman/go-truss/TUTORIAL.md

     - now separate this logic into an unexported helper function
   - Define a new RPC call in echo.proto
     - regenerate service with truss, check that your old logic remains
-    - implement the logic for your new call in a separate package, place it ouside of echo-service
+    - implement the logic for your new call in a separate package, place it ouside of echo
     - wire in the new logic by importing the package in the server_handler.go
   Suggestion: Save everything the service hears and echo all of it back.
 See repeated types (protobuf), package variables and init() function (golang).
   - Remove an RPC call definition from echo.proto